gaojianl/WodMol/README.md

 ## Installation Guide

 ### Prerequisites
-This project has been successfully tested on Debian GNU/Linux 12 (Bookworm) and Windows 11.
+This project has been successfully tested on Debian GNU/Linux 12 (Bookworm).
 Please ensure your hardware (specifically GPU VRAM) is sufficient to support running **Llama-3.1-8B-Instruct** at a minimum.
 * **Minimum:** Support for the 8B model.
 * **Recommended:** We strongly encourage using larger versions of the model for superior performance.